Thai police face off again with protesters near PM's residence - NewsBreak

 Barbed wire fences and shipping containers were used to block the road.

-Police used tear gas, water cannon and rubber bullets to break up a similar protest on Tuesday, when thousands of demonstrators drove in a convoy of cars and motorcycles through Bangkok. read more
+Police used tear gas, water cannon and rubber bulle reut.rs/3lQhS1Zts to break up a similar protest on Tuesday, when thousands of demonstrators drove in a convoy of cars and motorcycles through Bangkok.

 Police defended their use of force as a necessary public safety measure and said the 48 people arrested face charges ranging from arson and assault to violating coronavirus rules that ban public gathering.